r37r0m0d3l/publish_subscribe/README.md

 -   ☠️

     -   No **order priority** for subscriptions.
 Somehow pattern should be about decoupling, but sometimes it has it in.

+    -   **Sticky events** concept.
+    Events will **stick** in and if any subscriber subscribes for such events after they were published, the subscribers will still receive them upon registration.

 The things you may not like: